 Debt in Urbanitae

 At Urbanitae, eight out of ten projects we finance are from Equity or capital gains.
-Between The reasons, as Diego Bestard explains, is the difficulty of promoters in finding capitalist partners in small and medium-sized projects.
-Even so We have financed more than 18 million euros in Crowdlending.
+Between The reasons, as Diego Bestard explains, is the difficulty of developers in finding capitalist partners in small and medium-sized projects.
+Even so We have financed more than 18 million euros in crowdlending.
 A total of 19 projects ranging from 300,000 euros to 3 million, such as House of the Waterfall.

-These are figures that we expect to increase rapidly with the launch of our Promoter loan.
-This product is focused on developers who do not obtain financing to start the works despite meeting requirements such as the ownership of the land on which it is going to be promoted, the building license granted and a commercialization of between 40 and 60%.
+These are figures that we expect to increase rapidly with the launch of our Developer loan.
+This product is focused on developers who do not obtain financing to start the works despite meeting requirements such as the ownership of the land on which it is going to be developed, the building license granted and a commercialization of between 40 and 60%.